Antidote-for-Tox/Antidote/README.md

 ## License

 Antidote is available under the MIT license.
-See the [COPYING](COPYING) file for more info.
+See the [LICENSE](LICENSE) file for more info.

 ## Links